 Whether you’re wearing a pair of custom trousers, or something you fished out of the thrift store, wearing trousers instead of jeans (or heaven forbid sweatpants) always makes for a good look.

-The Waistband should fit snugly, with one finger travelling easily between the waistband and your body.
+The Waistband should fit snugly, with one finger fitting tightly between the waistband and your body.
 This allows for a comfortable fit with an un-tucked shirt, and a snug fit when tucked.
 Most trousers sit around the hips, with high-waisted trousers considered more luxury.

-Most retail trousers have beltloops for (you guessed it) your belt, and most custom trousers with adjustment straps.
+Most retail trousers have beltloops for (you guessed it) your belt, while custom trousers generally have adjustment straps.
 Trousers that are a little big are more comfortable and minimizes the disaster of temporarily gaining weight.
-Most trousers are made with additional fabric in the center back to allow for expansion, and made specifically so the center back can be easily altered either way.
+Most retail trousers these days are made with additional fabric in the center back, and can be easily adjusted larger or smaller.

 The Crotch should fit comfortably.
 The higher the crotch, the easier the trouser legs move with the body, creating less strain on the fabric over time, and being more comfortable.
 Bespoke connoisseurs get their trousers tailored to the side they dress, but for retail the crotch of the trousers should be about a thumb below the danger zone for maximum comfort.